- Very Large and Varied Population:

 - Improve accuracy of data elements collected (e.g., COVID-19 diagnostic criteria, death definition).

 - COVID-19 Cases Only: The cohort is limited to individuals diagnosed with COVID-19; thus, we are unable to examine the risk of developing COVID-19 or compare findings of cohort members to individuals without a COVID-19 diagnosis.

 - Discrete Data Elements Only: The data pulled is almost exclusively limited to discrete EHR data elements.
 It typically does not include data from text fields within the EHR.

 - Missing Data: For many EHR data elements (e.g., vaping), a large proportion of patients have no data reported.

 - Harmonizing EHR Data across Health Systems: Merging data from different health systems highlights the idiosyncratic nature of how each system records EHR data, even if on the same EHR platform (e.g., Epic)

-- Patient Data is limited to Health System Where COVID Was Diagnosed: Thus, if patient dies or subsequently receives care at alternative sites, we will not capture those events.
+- Patient Data is limited to Health System Where COVID-19 Was Diagnosed: Thus, if patient dies or subsequently receives care at an alternative health system, those events are not captured.